-Simply put, foreign exchange (Forex) trading is the buying and selling currency pairs.
-As the name would suggest, a currency pair is two currencies, measured by an exchange rate.
+Simply put, foreign exchange (Forex) trading is the buying and selling of currency pairs.
+As the name would suggest, a currency pair is two currencies measured by an exchange rate.
 This is the rate where you can exchange one currency for another currency.

 There are several nuances and lingo that is used when describing forex trading.
 This includes:

-Trading activity in the forex market occurs around the clock providing opportunities to enter and exit trades at any time.
-Your ability to buy and sell each of these currency pairs at any time is what makes this market so attractive to many investors.
+Trading activity in the forex market occurs around the clock, providing opportunities to enter and exit trades at any time.
+Your ability to buy and sell these currency pairs at any time is what makes this market so attractive to many investors.

-You can purchase the EUR/USD at the offer price, of 1.1104, or place a lower bid, and wait to see if you get filled at your price.
+You can purchase the EUR/USD at the offer price of 1.1104 or place a lower bid and wait to see if you get filled at your expense.
 If you buy at the market, you will likely get filled at the offer price.
-This is called a “market order”.
-If you place your bid below the offer price, this is referred to as a “limit order”.
+This is called a “market order.”
+If you place your bid below the offer price, this is referred to as a “limit order.”

 You can sell the USD/JPY at the bid price of 107.96.
 If you sell at the market, you will likely get filled at this level.
 Alternatively, you can place an offer to sell above this level.
 This would be considered a limit order.